-- DJ booth
+- A DJ booth

 - A covered gambling space featuring a handful of table games

-- Special menus from some restaurants on site
+- Special menus from some restaurants on-site

-- A 143 x 40 foot video screen that dwarfs most casino sportsbooks
+- A 143 x 40-foot video screen that dwarfs most casino sportsbooks

-- 30 cabanas including one that holds 50 people
+- 30 cabanas, including one that holds 50 people

-- Cutting edge cleaning tech like Ultraviolet Light sanitation and the fastest water-recirculation patterns in Las Vegas
+- Cutting-edge cleaning tech like ultraviolet light sanitation and the fastest water-recirculation patterns in Las Vegas

 The overall pool concept is unique and has great views from above the Fremont Street Experience.
 It takes a 90-second ride up a three-story escalator to reach the Stadium Swim.
-The ride itself is somewhat of an experience as there’s nothing else like it in Las Vegas.
+The ride itself is somewhat of an experience, as there’s nothing else like it in Las Vegas.

 The pool complex isn’t just unique for downtown Las Vegas.
-The multi-purpose pool venue is different for all casinos in Sin City.
+The multipurpose pool venue is different for all casinos in Sin City.
 Sports fans will love Stadium Swim as one of the best outdoor environments to watch the games in Las Vegas.

 New tech everywhere you look

-Appropriate in the age of the Covid-19 pandemic, Stadium Swim at Circa features new pool cleaning technology that won’t be found at other Las Vegas properties.
+Appropriate in the age of the COVID-19 pandemic, Stadium Swim at Circa features new pool cleaning technology that won’t be found at other Las Vegas properties.
 The sportsbook TV screen is so high tech that it takes 10 people to operate.
 The new tech doesn’t stop at the featured parts of the property.

 Circa has some new, but not exclusive, technology on the gaming floor.
 Just like its sister property, The D, Circa offers cashless gaming at the tables.
-Guests can use a point of service machine to get money for new chips without walking over to an ATM.
+Guests can use a point-of-service machine to get money for new chips without walking over to an ATM.

-Another relatively new piece of tech on the casino floor are kiosks that allow guests to sign up for The One players club or reprint an old card.
+Another relatively new piece of tech on the casino floor is kiosks that allow guests to sign up for The One players club or reprint an old card.
 A few properties in Las Vegas use this technology already.
 However, this is a very convenient product.
 It should be available at all casinos eventually.